nexusriot/btrfs-assistant/README.md

 * A simple view of subvolumes with or without Snapper/Timeshift snapshots
 * Run and monitor scrub and balance operations
 * A pushbutton method for removing subvolumes
-* A management front-end for Snapper
+* A management front-end for Snapper with enhanced restore functionality
 	* View, create and delete snapshots
-	* Restore snapshots
+	* Restore snapshots in a variety of situations
+	  * When the filesystem is mounted in a different distro
+	  * When booted off a snapshot
+	  * From a live ISO
 	* View, create, edit, remove Snapper configurations
 	* Browse snapshots and restore individual files
 	* Browse diffs of a single file across snapshot versions